Daily updates on the COVID-19 crisis in California’s county jail system

 5. Santa Clara County – Highlights

-As of May 4, there are two active cases in the Santa Clara County jail system.
+As of June 11, there is 1 active case in the Santa Clara County jail system.

-- There are currently 2397 total incarcerated people in custody– 6 less than the population as of May 3.
+- There are currently 2,373 total incarcerated people in custody– 10 less than the population count on June 10.